This Day In Writing History

 After Jean-Paul Sartre died in 1980, Simone wrote A Farewell to Sartre (1981), an account of his final years.
 It was the only major published work of hers that he didn't read prior to publication.
 She also published a collection of his letters to her.

 Simone de Beauvoir died in 1986 at the age of 78.

 "The writer of originality, unless dead, is always shocking, scandalous; novelty disturbs and repels." - Simone de Beauvoir

-Today's video features a rare 1959 TV interview with Simone de Beauvoir, in French with English subtitles.
+Today's video features a 1975 TV interview with Simone de Beauvoir, in French with English subtitles.
 Enjoy!